-- 1. Command Generator: Tasks will be generated using the official GPSR Command Generator available 2 months prior to the competition in the official repository.
-Commands for EGPSR are either Stage II tasks, complex commands requiring to perform chains of subtasks in sequence, or incomplete commands lacking relevant information to succeed. - 2.
-Naive Operators: Commands can be issued by a Naive Operator who receives a note-card with the summarized command from the referee and rephrases it. - Remark: Teams attempting to instruct or bias the operator will be disqualified. - 3.
-Custom Operator fallback: If the robot consistently fails to understand the naive or professional operator (i.e. 3 times), the referee will request a custom operator. - 4.
-Data Recording: Only when using Naive Operators, a team can get an additional scoring bonus by providing the recording and transcript of the issued commands. - 5.
-Deus ex Machina: Score reduction applies per given command as follows: - Custom operator: Providing a custom operator causes 150pts score reduction. - Further assistance: Helping a robot to accomplish a task causes 50-400pts score reduction, based on referee criterion and number of bypassed subtasks. - Bypassing commands: A robot instructing a human assistant on how to accomplish the whole task receives no points for the command. - 6.
-Attending when called: The robot should approach to the operator when called (e.g. by saying Robot, I need help!).
-The operator may call the robot from a different room.
+- 1. Partial scoring: The main task allows partial (per completed command) scoring. - 2.
+Command Generator: Tasks will be generated using the official GPSR Command Generator available 2 months prior to the competition in the official repository.
+Commands for EGPSR are either Stage II tasks, complex commands requiring to perform chains of subtasks in sequence, or incomplete commands lacking relevant information to succeed. - 3.
+Naive Operators: Commands can be issued by a Naive Operator who receives a notecard with the summarized command from the referee and rephrases it.
+Remark: Teams attempting to instruct or bias the operator will be disqualified. - 4.
+Custom Operator fallback: If the robot consistently fails to understand the naive or professional operator (i.e. 3 times), the referee will request a custom operator. - 5.
+Data Recording: Only when using Naive Operators, a team can get an additional scoring bonus by providing the recording and transcript of the issued commands. - 6.
+Deus ex Machina: Score reduction applies per given command as follows: - Custom operator: Providing a custom operator causes 150pts score reduction. - Further assistance: Helping a robot to accomplish a task causes 50-400pts score reduction, based on referee criterion and number of bypassed subtasks. - Bypassing commands: A robot instructing a human assistant on how to accomplish the whole task receives no points for the command.

-- 7. Robot Standby Point: At the beginning of the test, and after finishing the first and second command, the robot moves to the Robot Standby Point. - 8.
+- 7. Attending when called: The robot should approach to the operator when called (e.g. by saying Robot, I need help!).
+The operator may call the robot from a different room. - 8.
+Robot Standby Point: At the beginning of the test, and after finishing the first and second command, the robot moves to the Robot Standby Point. - 9.
 Leaving the arena: A bonus scoring of 100pts can be earned if the robot autonomously leaves the arena after successfully executing all three given commands.